bgiddwani-ai/indic-canary-riva-inference/README.md

-# Indic Canary RIVA Offline Inference
+#  Canary RIVA Offline Inference

-End-to-end guide for deploying the Indic Canary ASR model on NVIDIA RIVA for **offline (non-streaming) inference** across 22 Indian languages.
+End-to-end guide for deploying the  Canary ASR model on NVIDIA RIVA for **offline (non-streaming) inference** across 22 Indian languages.

 The pipeline has three stages: